 Note: Add deferoxamine to the volume of solution for immediate use.
 For each 100 mL solution, add 0.0328 g of the deferoxamine mesylate salt.

 2.4.
-Homogenize the tissues using a Potter or a tissue glass Dounce homogenizer until a homogeneous solution without tissue fragments is obtained.
+Homogenize the tissues using a tissue homogenizer until a homogeneous solution without tissue fragments is obtained.
 Maintain the tube cold (on ice) during homogenization.
 It is better to use low speed to avoid heating.

 2.5.
 Add 150 µL of proteinase K solution (20 mg/mL) to each homogenized sample.
 Shake the tubes by inversion and keep them at room temperature overnight.